Young Americans for Freedom: Advocacy politics, 1971-1985

-The YAF targeted the Carter Administration, and YAF was active in opposing the Panama Canal and SALT treaties.
-The Iran Hostage Crisis focused public criticism on the Carter Administration and provided YAF a rallying point in 1979.
-YAF held a campaign to generate thousands of letters of encouragement to the hostages and pressed the Administration to take action.

-In 1980, Young Conservatives of Texas was formed by a group of YAF members in Texas that broke off to found their own organization.
-Since that time, YAF itself has never had a major presence in the state.
-That same year, YAF's long-time friend and advisor Ronald Reagan became the 40th President of the United States.
-The election of Reagan ushered in the conservative decade.
-YAFers around the nation mobilized in support of Reagan's agenda.

 Many YAFers received appointments to the Reagan Administration.
 Reagan Administration officials and prospective appointees who were targeted by the radical left were strongly defended by YAF.
 YAFers rallied to the support of Labor Secretary Raymond Donovan, Interior Secretary James Watt, Circuit Court Judge Dan Manion, Supreme Court nominee Robert Bork, and NSC staff member Lt.
 Colonel Oliver North.

 By the mid-1980s, many of YAF's leaders were in their thirties and long out of college.
 Some of them held positions in government while continuing to run the organization as a lobbying and fund-raising group for conservative causes.
 At the same time, internal problems paralyzed the YAF hierarchy.
 The national board was controlled by lawyers and lobbyists who focused on fundraising.
 This era ended with financial problems which led to YAF losing most of its assets.

-Campus activism, 1985–90
+Campus activism, 1985-1991

 After a financial collapse, most of the older members went on to other things, while younger members dominated YAF.
 During this era, a new generation of liberal and radical activism was growing on college campuses, and members began focusing on opposing these movements.
 This growth was strongest in California, where members staged protests in favor of aid to the Nicaraguan Contras, in favor of Reagan's anti-communist policies and in opposition to the United Nations.

 The emphasis on campus activism gradually spread to all the states where YAF was still active.
 In 1989, an alliance of Californian and New York activists took over a majority of the seats on the national board.

+In April of 1990, the University of Massachusetts-Amherst YAF branch organized and participated in a "Burn a Fag in Effigy" student rally.
+The event was repeated for Conservative Awareness Week in March of 1991 as a "straight pride demonstration", which was attended by about 50 people and protested by a crowd of approximately 500 people.